BA with honours in philosophy (ANU 2002), DEA/ Masters II (Paris-X 2006), PhD (Paris-X 2009) and (UNSW 2009).

-Prior to this work, Miriam published Perfecting justice in Rawls, Habermas and Honneth: A deconstructive perspective (Hardback Continuum 2012, Paperback Bloomsbury 2013).
-This book explores the promise and shortcomings of ‘constructive’ approaches to justice, drawing attention to concrete experiences of injustice that Rawls, Habermas and Honneth tend to overlook, and elaborating the need to cultivate a form of 'deconstructive citizenship' to supplement the constructivist’s account of civic duties.
-With Dr Alice Le Goff (University of Paris V), Miriam co-edited Recognition Theory and Contemporary French Moral and Political Philosophy: Re-opening the Dialogue (Manchester UP 2012 and CNRS Editions Alpha, Paris 2012), which also includes her interview with Axel Honneth, the director of the Institute for Social Research in Frankfurt.
+Prior to this work, Miriam published Perfecting Justice in Rawls, Habermas and Honneth: A Deconstructive Perspective (Hardback Continuum 2012, Paperback Bloomsbury 2013), and, with Dr Alice Le Goff (University of Paris V), she co-edited Recognition Theory and Contemporary French Moral and Political Philosophy: Re-opening the Dialogue (Manchester UP 2012 and CNRS Editions Alpha, Paris 2012).

 Work in progress

-With Dr Tim Thornton and Emeritus Professor John E. King, Miriam is co-authoring a comparison of the household economics of Alfred Marshall and Gary Becker, considering what each economist says about marriage, intra-familial resource distribution (or production), human capital investment in children, and inheritance.
+With Dr Tim Thornton and Emeritus Professor John E. King, Miriam is co-authoring a comparison of the household economics of Alfred Marshall and Gary Becker, on the topics of marriage, intra-familial resource distribution (or production), human capital investment in children, and inheritance.
 She is also writing up a paper on civil disobedience, which draws on her previous work on Rawls's political philosophy.

 - Approaches to justice in continental and analytic philosophy